Built up debts across a few different credit cards? We’ve put together a list of 6 ways to make unmanageable debt feel more manageable again.

 3. Think about switching to a lower rate card

 By moving money to lower interest rates, you could clear your balances quicker, because more of your monthly payments go towards paying off your debt.
-However, make sure you read the small print.
-A 0% interest deal sounds great if you’re fortunate enough to get one, but some card companies may charge up to a 3.5% fee to transfer your balance.
+However, if you do transfer a balance to a new card, try to avoid spending on your old card.
+You could end up with bigger debts than you began with.

 4. Think about trying for a cheaper rate on your current cards

 If you can’t or don’t want to apply for a new credit card, you might still be able to cut costs using cards you already have.
 Unfortunately, interest-free deals are often only available to brand new customers.
 But there’s loads of competition between card providers, so it could be well worth giving your card company a quick call.

 Consider asking if they can offer you a better deal on the cards you already have.
 Explain you’re thinking of moving debt from more expensive cards elsewhere.
 If you’d like the space to switch balances from other cards, see if you can get a higher credit limit.

 If you can get a cheaper deal on a card you already have, you can move money around without applying for yet another new credit card.